react-cosmos/react-cosmos/docs/getting-started/troubleshooting.md

 ### Renderer not responding?

-- Try renaming `filename` in HtmlWebpackPlugin options to `index.html`, or alternatively remove the HtmlWebpackPlugin plugin from your Webpack config because Cosmos will automatically it with the proper options when it's not already added.
+- Try renaming `filename` in HtmlWebpackPlugin options to `index.html`, or alternatively remove the HtmlWebpackPlugin plugin from your Webpack config and Cosmos will automatically it with the proper options.
 For more details see [this issue](https://github.com/react-cosmos/react-cosmos/issues/1220).

-### "localhost:3001/\_\_get-internal-source..."
-404s?
+### _localhost:3001/\_\_get-internal-source..._ 404s?

 - [Try changing your Webpack `devtool` to something like `cheap-module-source-map`](https://github.com/react-cosmos/react-cosmos/issues/1045#issuecomment-535150617).